zxkg/hello-word/README.md

 Everything starts with hello world.

-This repository is only used for me to record various languages, and does not accept any pull requests.
+This repository is only used for me to record various languages, and will not accept any pull requests.